 11. WiBF Award for Product or Technical Innovator – Proudly sponsored by Ansarada

-This award celebrates a woman who has made an outstanding contribution in leading the innovation agenda in the Banking and Finance industry in Australia, either through thought leadership, product development, technical expertise or as an innovator.
-The winner of this award will demonstrate a passion towards innovation in her workplace and a commitment to the long-term sustainability of the sector.
+This award celebrates an individual who has made an outstanding contribution in leading the innovation agenda in the Banking and Finance industry in Australia, either through thought leadership, product development, technical expertise or as an innovator.
+The winner of this award will demonstrate a passion towards innovation in their workplace and a commitment to the long-term sustainability of the sector.

 12. WiBF Rising Star Award – Proudly sponsored by Macquarie

-This award celebrates a woman in the early stages of her career who is making an exceptional impact within a Corporate Member organisation of WiBF.
-The winner of this award will be outperforming her peers across the industry in terms of her role performance and in the encouragement she provides to colleagues.
-She will demonstrate passion and commitment towards her career in the banking and finance sector and be an example of the values and performance necessary for the future success of the Banking and Finance industry.
+This award celebrates someone in the early stages of their career (less than 5 years experience) who is making an exceptional impact within a Corporate Member organisation of WiBF.
+The winner of this award will be outperforming her peers across the industry in terms of their role performance and in the encouragement they provide to colleagues.
+They will demonstrate passion and commitment towards their career in the banking and finance sector and be an example of the values and performance necessary for the future success of the Banking and Finance industry.

 13. WiBF Inclusive Leader Award – Proudly sponsored by Deutsche Bank

-This award celebrates a member of WiBF – male or female – who demonstrates qualities consistent with our WiBF values and mission.
+This award celebrates a member of WiBF who demonstrates qualities consistent with our WiBF values and mission.
 The award recipient will be instrumental in encouraging and enabling women in their workplace to realise their full potential, and will be having a tangible impact on gender diversity in the banking and finance industry through their leadership practises and personal commitment to driving change.